-The total time allocation for this curriculum is approximately 270 hours, with about 220 hours allocated to the Compulsory Part and around 30 hours to the Elective Part.
-The Elective Part adopts a task-based approach in which students are required to conduct an in-depth study on a selected topic.
-The remaining 20 hours are to be used for conducting tourism and hospitality industry related field trips that help students to engage in learning outside the classroom as well as inside it.
+The total time allocation for this curriculum is approximately 250 hours2, with about 220 hours allocated to the Compulsory Part and around 30 hours to the Elective Part.
+The Elective Part adopts an assignment-based approach in which students are required to conduct an in depth study on a selected topic.
+It is suggested about 20 hours are to be used for conducting tourism and hospitality industry related field trips that help students to engage in learning outside the classroom as well as inside it.